DHTMLX/docs-spreadsheet/docs/mcp-server.md

 1. The part that needs documentation: how to apply a currency number format mask to a range of cells.
 2. The server locates the number formatting documentation that matches it.
-3. Because the request calls for generated code, *Search* handles it (a narrower factual question would go to *Inference* instead).
+3. Since the request calls for generated code, *Search* handles it (a narrower factual question would go to *Inference* instead).
 4. *Search* retrieves the matching pages from a vector index of the current Spreadsheet documentation.
 5. Those pages come back to the assistant as context.
 6. The assistant applies the format mask using that context, then writes the market-data fetch logic from its own knowledge instead of guessing at the Spreadsheet API.